What you can do in Qlik Sense Enterprise on Kubernetes

 - Configuration: Enable feature settings and configure identity providers.

-For information on the management console with Qlik Sense Enterprise SaaS, see Management console.
+For information on management console with Qlik Sense Enterprise on Kubernetes, see Management console.